 Until 2019, over 20 escort agencies were raided and closed down partially thanks to evidence or knowledge acquired using just 2 sold Dirty Harry devices...

 First version was quite limited: it worked blind, without giving any signs to the user, if the copying was finished.
 Maybe except blinking the small LED on the target hard drive - but only if the bigger model with LED was chosen.
 Also, Anker Slim power banks suffered overheating.

 Second version came with Pimoroni Blinkt display, with 8 multicolor LEDs, showing color codes, power banks replaced with PQI, and series of commercial add-ons (see below website photo).

 Shortly after releasing Dirty Harry v2 and the new website, we were asked by our back-then-the-most-important client, one of polish software houses, to hide the project, since it imposes the risk for them.

 We were also aware, that further using "Dirty Harry" name will be complicated from legal point of view, when it becomes known outside IT world.
 So we decided to hide everything under this name, until we decide, how to reshape everything.

 Covid-19 was a total game-changer for thousands companies and employees in Poland (and probably in the whole world).
-The software house, that asked us to hide the project, degraded from the most important client, to one of similar clients, that we're ready to let go.
+The software house, that asked us to hide the project, degraded from the most important client, to one of many parallel clients, possible to leave behind in case of disagreement on long-term priorities.
 And we actively started thinking about new brand name.